What to do when you encounter tricky texts or perplexing concepts throughout your study.

 Other examples are the “Epistles,” or letters, in the New Testament.
 Most are named either by the author (1 & 2 Peter, etc.) or the intended recipient (Colossians, Romans, 1 & 2 Corinthians, etc.)

 For example, Paul wrote the book of Romans for people living in Rome, who were very focused on outward appearances.
 His writings urged them to look at their spiritual life from a more personal, sincere perspective.
-He also pointed out how exclusivity and pride were in contrast to God’s love, just like when he wrote, “For I am not ashamed of the gospel of Christ, for it is the power of God that brings salvation to everyone who believes…” (Romans 1:16, NKJV).
+He also pointed out how exclusivity and pride were in contrast to God’s love when he wrote, “For I am not ashamed of the gospel of Christ, for it is the power of God that brings salvation to everyone who believes…” (Romans 1:16, NKJV).

 That’s part of the beauty of the Bible—no matter who you are or where you’re at in life, when you pick up this Book, there are principles laid out in detail that can relate to your questions, your challenges, your needs.
 And the more you know about context, the better you can understand these underlying principles and apply them to your own life.